ByteworksHomeLab/spring-ai-lab/README.md

 language model with proprietary company data.
 These are the situations where Spring AI can help.

 ## Getting Started
-The purpose of this project is to dip your toes into the AI waters, and you'll need realistic expectations about performance.
+The purpose of this project is to dip your toes into the AI waters.
+We'll demonstrate using Spring AI calling OpenAI and Groq via the respective APIs, so you'll API keys for both.
+Also, we'll install Ollama to run the Llama3 LLM locally.
+Ollama is Like VirtualBox or Docker Desktop, but instead of running virtual machines or containers, it runs LLMs.
+One caveat is that you'll need realistic expectations about local LLM performance.

 ### What about GPUs?
 The good news is that you can do this lab without a GPU as long as you have patience.
 Performance is terrible on my 2019 Intel Macbook Pro,